Early Influence of London Monsters

 Stevenson’s novella may have indirectly influenced the legendary serial killer, Jack-the-Ripper.
 Dr. Jekyll and Mr. Hyde was performed by Richard Mansfield on the Lyceum London stage, 1888.
 He collaborated with the play writer, Thomas Russell Sullivan.
 Nearby, lay a dangerous area known as the Whitechapel murderer site; Jack terrorized 5 women prostitutes and brutally murdered them.
 Mansfield’s startling Jekyll and Hyde transformations horrified audience members; many suspected he was Jack-the-Ripper.
 Mansfield was never incarcerated as a suspect and contributed to charitable foundations.

-The stage play included a love-interest in Dr. Jekyll’s life, Agnes Carew, daughter of Sir Danvers Carew, his fiancée.
-The relationship spiraled out-of-control after Hyde strangled Agnes' father.
+The stage play included a love-interest in Dr. Jekyll’s life, daughter of Sir Danvers Carew, his fiancée.
+The relationship spiraled out-of-control after Hyde strangled her father.
 The stage play aroused audience sympathy for a female character struggling to receive consistent attention from a man divided by his dual identity.
-Spectators felt tension and feared Agnes was threatened by Edward Hyde.
+Spectators felt tension and feared she was threatened by Edward Hyde.
 The bloody terror Jack-the-Ripper caused on London streets preoccupied their minds.
 The Hyde monster looked grotesque, but the stage adaptation didn’t revise the story-line to depict a woman brutally murdered.
 An abused girl incident originally dramatized in Stevenson’s novella resurfaced in the stage play: Hyde trampled a ten year-old girl who screamed out in pain and public witnesses forced Hyde to pay damages.

 Screenplay adaptations continued to include a love interest in Dr. Jekyll’s life.
 The leading lady was always addressed by a different first name, but still played the role of Carew’s daughter.
 Spencer Tracy’s Dr. Jekyll and Mr. Hyde (1941) screenplay adaption changed Carew’s name to Sir Charles Emery, but he is essentially the same character-type victimized by Hyde.